Neiko97/Data-Science-Analytics-Projects/README.md

 Feel free to explore the notebook for insights into the model's architecture, training configurations, and visual outcomes of the face-to-cartoon transformation process.

+## Project 4: Retail Sales Prediction with Time Series Analysis

+### Project Overview

+In this dynamic time series project, the aim is to predict sales for an American retail store by leveraging historical sales data obtained from Walmart.
+The project unfolds with an initial exploratory analysis conducted on PowerBI, offering a comprehensive view of the data and insights into the unique situations across 45 different stores.

+#### Objective

+The primary objective of this project is to employ machine learning and deep learning techniques, specifically the Random Forest Regressor, XGBoost and LSTM from the scikit-learn, xgboost and tensorflow/keras libraries, to accurately forecast future sales.
+The predictive models are designed to enhance operational decision-making for the retail store.

+### Implementation Details

+The ML/DL models are implemented using the scikit-learn, xgboost and tensorflow/keras libraries, showcasing a structured and well-documented approach.

+### Data Sources

+The project utilizes historical sales data from Walmart found on [Kaggle](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast) , providing a robust foundation for time series analysis.
+The dataset captures the nuances of sales patterns across various stores, contributing to the accuracy of the predictive models.

+### Training

+The training process involves the application of machine learning and deep learning algorithms, specifically the Random Forest Regressor, XGBoost and LSTM, on the historical sales data.
+The results and insights obtained from the trained models contribute to informed decision-making for future sales predictions.

+### Presentation

+The finalized data will be stored on a dedicated database server, enabling the final model to autonomously generate predictions.
+To enhance accessibility and decision-making, the project's results will be visually presented on a PowerBI dashboard, providing stakeholders with a user-friendly interface for actionable insights.